luxfi/docs/docs/tooling/cli.md

 :::

-The `node update` command suite provides a collection of commands for nodes to update their LuxGo version or VM version/config.
+The `node update` command suite provides a collection of commands for nodes to update their Luxd version or VM version/config.
 You can check the status after update by calling `lux node status`

 ### Node Update Subnet